 Hsu: How often do you write these reviews?

 Ostrem: So last year it was once a month, and it was only new movies.
-This year I’m trying to do two a month, a new movie, and an old movie.
-Last month, I only could do “Good Will Hunting” as my old movie because I had a concussion, I wasn’t allowed to go to a theater so I couldn’t review a new movie.
+This year I’m trying to do two a month: a new movie, and an old movie.
+Last month, I only could do “Good Will Hunting” as my old movie because I had a concussion.
+I wasn’t allowed to go to a theater, so I couldn’t review a new movie.
 So it’s supposed to be two a month, but that hasn’t happened yet.
 But I’m hoping that October is the first time that we get two a month.

 Hsu: And how do you pick the movies you’re going to do?

-Peter Ostrem: When I was just doing new movies, like some months, especially September, there’s no good movies coming out.
+Peter Ostrem: When I was just doing new movies, some months, especially September, there’s no good movies coming out.
 My first movie review was “The Equalizer 3” and it was horrible.
-And well sometimes it’s just like, there’s not a ton of movies, I just gotta pick the most popular one that people know.
+And well sometimes there’s not a ton of movies, I just gotta pick the most popular one that people know.
 Some of them are obvious to me, like oh yeah, “Challengers,” I was gonna review that.
 Like “Dune 2,” I had to review “Dune 2.”
 A lot of it is personal preference and what Online doesn’t steal from me.
 Now I do old movies.
-I think “Good Will Hunting”…I just kind of love that movie, I wanted to review it.
+I think “Good Will Hunting”…I just kind of love that movie; I wanted to review it.
 I’m doing “Halloween” this month because I love that movie, and I also feel it’s kind of with the theme.
 And like I’m doing “Die Hard” in December.
 I love “Die Hard,” and it’s also a Christmas movie.
 So I try to make it relevant somehow other than just the movies I like.

 Hsu: Do you review movies that you’ve seen before?

-Ostrem: Yeah, all my old movies so far I have seen before, and they’re like, favorites of mine.
+Ostrem: Yeah, all my old movies so far I have seen before, and they’re favorites of mine.
 But I try to do all my new reviews as my first reaction to it.
-So all my reviews last year were like, I went to the theater, saw it for the first time, got home, set up my laptop, and wrote my first draft.
+So all my reviews last year were: I went to the theater, saw it for the first time, got home, set up my laptop, and wrote my first draft.
 So I try to do it, especially the new ones, as my instant reaction to it.

 Hsu: What is your what is on your movie wishlist that you really want to review but haven’t yet?

-Ostrem: So “Die Hard.”
+Ostrem: “Die Hard.”
 So when I came up with the idea to do old movies, the first thing that came to mind was “King Kong” from 1933, I’m not sure why, but I wanted to get to that eventually.
 I meant to review “Megalopolis,” but it came out last month, and I think the time frame is kind of off for that.
 At some point, I’d like to review “The Godfather” because I also was gonna do that one last month, but that didn’t happen.
 And also I just want to do “La La Land” because it’s my favorite movie, but also it’s not very old, so I don’t know how I’m gonna fit in, but we’ll see.

 Hsu: What review has been your favorite so far to write?

 Ostrem: That’s a good question.
-I think I really… the first one that I wrote, and was like, man, I’m actually kind of good at this was my “Killers of the Flower Moon” [review] last October.
+I think the first one that I wrote, and was like, man, I’m actually kind of good at this was my “Killers of the Flower Moon” [review] last October.
 And I wrote it and was like oh, this is kind of fun.
 Because my “Equalizer 3” review sucked because it was my first movie review, and the movie was horrible, and I didn’t really want to do it.
 But I really loved my “Killers of the Flower Moon” [review].
 I think my “Dune 2” [review] was probably my favorite, just because I was looking forward to that movie for so long, and I saw like three times in one weekend, and I was like, I have so many thoughts on this movie.
 My first draft was like 2000 words or something, Elianna had to cut out 1300.

 Hsu: Oh my gosh.